-The consideration for Giftge Consult business combination amounted to \le 9.0 million, including a deferred consideration of \le 0.6 million.
-An identifiable intangible of \le 0.7 million and deferred tax liability of \le 0.2m was recognized during the subsequent measurement period.
-The net identifiable assets acquired amounted to \in 4.0 million and the goodwill amounted to \in 5.0 million.
+The consideration for Giftge Consult business combination amounted to ≤ 9.0 million, including a deferred consideration of ≤ 0.6 million.
+An identifiable intangible of ≤ 0.7 million and deferred tax liability of ≤ 0.2 m was recognized during the subsequent measurement period.
+The net identifiable assets acquired amounted to \notin 4.0 million and the goodwill amounted to \notin 5.0 million.